 And the people who have the most noticeable appearance of spreading disinformation while demonizing their critics as corrupt in order to shut down debate are those on the enviro-activist side of the issue.

-I’m not finished.
-Coming up in Part 5: “How long has this disinformation been going on?”
+I’m not finished!
+There is, of course, always more.
+Part 5: “How long has this disinformation been going on?”